 Spearfish's Best Kept Secret: D.C.
 Booth Historic National Fish Hatchery - Horse Country Living (article starts on p.26)

 The most important thing you can do to help secure the Hatchery's future beyond Sept.
 2016 is to send a letter of support to Secretary Sally Jewell for adequately re-staffing U.S. Fish & WIldlife Service (USFWS) employees at D.C.
 Booth, and highlighting the youth education that occurs at the hatchery.
 You may also send letters or call the S.D.
 Congressional delegates (you do not have to be a SD citizen).
 You can also make a donation or sign up for a membership with our organization, the Booth Society.
 We are the nonprofit fisheries friends group of the hatchery that has spearheaded the advocacy campaign from the beginning.
 Your monetary donation will help with additional advocacy costs for the current fiscal year 2016.
 Click here for more information on donations and memberships.

 Ask your co-workers, friends, neighbors, family and associates to send a letter or call their senators and representatives today!

-We've added two new letters for you to send to US Fish and Wildlife personnel, including Secretary of the Interior, Sally Jewel.
-Please send letters to them as well.
-The letters are included here.
+We've added two new addresses for you to send to US Fish and Wildlife personnel, including Secretary of the Interior, Sally Jewel.

 The Honorable Sally Jewell